 If you’re drawn to colors that are a bit more unexpected, opt for lively and bright corals during this time of year.
 “This warm, peachy pink is a popular color for spring and adds a pop of cheer to any room,” Schulz explains.
 “Coral is a great choice for those who want to add a bold, energetic touch to their space.
 It pairs well with whites, creams, and other light, neutral colors.”

-Clever ways to incorporate these colors
+Other clever ways to incorporate these spring colors

 If you're a renter, you may be limited in terms of upgrades you can make to your space.
 However, there are still plenty of ways to incorporate these spring-inspired colors without making any permanent changes.

-Colorful artwork and removable wallpaper are two fool-proof ways to introduce more dynamic visuals, patterns, and textures to your space.
+When blending new colors into your home’s design, remember that little touches can go a long way.
+Colorful artwork and removable wallpaper are two other fool-proof options for introducing more dynamic visuals, patterns, and textures to your space.
 “You can never go wrong with a good piece of art,” Hunte says.
 She often recommends that her clients switch out their art from time to time to give their environment a fresh feel.
 “Swapping an old piece of art for something different can instantly make your home feel refreshed and new.”
-This Cola Art Print by Flow Line brings in those coral and warm white/neutral tones.

 These colors are here to stay